Billy Thompson (gunman): Trial and release

 Ben Thompson hired local Kansas attorney Robert Gill to represent Billy.
 He later added Captain J. D. Mohler, Phillip T. Pendelton, and A. H. Case to the legal team.
 Court convened on September 3, 1874, with Judge John Prescott presiding.
 The prosecution had over a dozen witnesses to the shooting, while the defense had only six, one of whom was from Texas, with the other five being from Kansas.
 As it turned out, the defense witness William Purdy, from Atchison County, Kansas, emerged as the most dependable witness presented.

-Purdy, standing nearby, was an eye witness to the shooting, and heard clearly everything said by all those involved.
+Purdy, standing nearby, was an eyewitness to the shooting, and heard clearly everything said by all those involved.
 His testimony was;

 "Billy was standing still or trying to do so, as he was intoxicated.
 He had his eyes fixed on the party advancing on Ben and him.
 The shot of Ben did not stop them and they continued the same as before, and when being within about 20 feet of Billy Thompson, his gun being down below his breast, it went off, one barrel of it only, and the shot took effect on the shoulder and side of Whitney.
 Billy's gun was cocked, he did not bring the gun up, took no aim, nor was he looking at Whitney, who stood at his left.
 As the gun discharged, Ben said, 'My God Billy you have shot your best friend', Billy replied, 'I'm sorry', Whitney said, 'He did not intend to do it, it was an accident, send for my family'.
 There was no indication at any time that Whitney and the Thompson's weren't on the best of terms."

 Others also testified of Whitney's statement after being shot, with the only difference being that some said he stated, "send for my wife and child" rather than "for my family".
 The prosecution objected many times, claiming certain things were "irrelevant" or hearsay, but they did not object to Whitney's dying declaration.
 A rumor that Billy Thompson stated after the shooting, "I'd have shot him if he were Jesus Christ", rather than "I'm sorry", was never mentioned, nor did it ever happen.

 In a trial that lasted nine days, Billy Thompson was acquitted.
 Although that case was proven to have been accidental, amazingly, he was not held to be extradited to Aransas County, Texas, for the clear-cut murder of Remus Smith, but instead was released.
 For the next three years, his whereabouts were mostly rumors, but he is known to have arrived in Dodge City, Kansas, in May 1878.
 He is known to have been arrested by lawman Mart Duggan in Leadville, Colorado, in December 1879, for disturbing the peace, serving only one night in jail.
 Aransas County, in the meantime, continued its pursuit of him.